 Three days after this episode aired, Jennifer Aniston turned 32 (February 11, 2001).
 There is a subtle irony here, in that Ross suggests removing two candles from Rachel's cake.
 In effect, the show did exactly that.

 France: Ceux qui avaient trente ans (The Ones Who All Turn Thirty)

-Elliot Gould was credited as a "Special Appearance."
+Elliot Gould (Jack Geller) was credited as a "Special Appearance."

 When this episode originally aired, a scene where a drunk Monica walks through the party crowd and greets the guests very loudly was seen immediately after Phoebe and Ursula discuss middle names.
 This scene does not appear on the DVD.

-When playing both Phoebe and Ursula, Lisa Kudrow's sister doubles for the shoulder shots.
+When playing both Phoebe and Ursula, Lisa Kudrow's older sister, Helene Marla Kudrow, doubles for the shoulder shots.

 In the scene where Lisa Kudrow is bouncing on the Hippity Hop ball, Jennifer Aniston's hair is half way down her back as it was earlier in the season.
 There is no mention as to whether this was because this was shot prior to her getting her hair cut or that they gave her extensions to show a different period of time.